3 - 4

 FATMAP difficulty grade

-Resting along the northeastern edge of the Grand Teton itself, Jenny Lake offers an easy lakeside run with stunning mountain views.
+Resting along the northeastern edge of the Grand Teton itself, Jenny Lake offers an easy lakeside hike with stunning mountain views.

 The loop is easy to follow, never steep, and great for anyone looking for some exercise on their visit to Jackson Hole or the National Park.